 Supporting the workforce is promoting childhood wellbeing.
 We know this.
 But did you?
-90% of the brain’s capacity develops before the age of 5, yet the workforce who serves young children is too often undervalued, underpaid and sometimes inadequately unequipped to make the most of these earlier years.
+90% of the brain’s capacity develops before children reach the age of 5.
+Yet the workforce who serves young children is often undervalued, underpaid and sometimes inadequately unequipped to make the most of these earlier years.

-Early Childhood Development (ECD) services is increasing in many parts of the world.
+Early Childhood Development (ECD) services are increasing growing and improving in many parts of the world.
 Still, little attention is placed on one of the most critical factors in influencing children’s learning development – the early years workforce.
 ISSA therefore strives towards a full recognition of the importance well prepared professionals in kindergardens, preschools and daycare centers.

 Who is the workforce?